Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida Performance Insights

-- The Gators average 86.3 points per game (12th in college basketball) while allowing 73.7 per outing (249th in college basketball).
-They have a +164 scoring differential overall and outscore opponents by 12.6 points per game.
+- The Gators outscore opponents by 12.6 points per game (scoring 86.3 points per game to rank 12th in college basketball while giving up 73.7 per outing to rank 249th in college basketball) and have a +164 scoring differential overall.

-- Florida wins the rebound battle by 10.9 boards on average.
-It records 45.2 rebounds per game, which ranks first in college basketball, while its opponents pull down 34.3 per contest.
+- Florida comes out on top in the rebound battle by an average of 10.9 boards.
+It is recording 45.2 rebounds per game (first in college basketball) compared to its opponents' 34.3 per outing.

 Kentucky Performance Insights

-- The Wildcats' +212 scoring differential (outscoring opponents by 17.7 points per game) is a result of putting up 91.1 points per game (third in college basketball) while allowing 73.4 per contest (236th in college basketball).
+- The Wildcats' +212 scoring differential (outscoring opponents by 17.7 points per game) is a result of putting up 91.1 points per game (third in college basketball) while giving up 73.4 per outing (235th in college basketball).

-- Kentucky is 106th in college basketball at 38.3 rebounds per game.
-That's 1.8 more than the 36.5 its opponents average.
+- Kentucky prevails in the rebound battle by an average of 1.8 boards.
+It pulls down 38.3 rebounds per game (106th in college basketball) compared to its opponents' 36.5.

-- Kentucky makes 10.6 three-pointers per game (11th in college basketball) while shooting 41.6% from beyond the arc (second-best in college basketball).
-It is making 2.2 more threes than its opponents, who drain 8.4 per game at 31.2%.
+- Kentucky connects on 10.6 three-pointers per game (11th in college basketball), 2.2 more than its opponents.
+It shoots 41.6% from deep (second-best in college basketball), and its opponents are shooting 31.2%.

-- Kentucky wins the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while its opponents average 13.9.
+- Kentucky has committed 9.1 turnovers per game (17th in college basketball), 4.8 fewer than the 13.9 it forces (58th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.